LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 ### Service to Service Communication

-1. Internal Load Balancer for each service
+1. Internal Load Balancer for each service: Health checks handled by LB.
+Simple and easy.
+But cost is more
-2. Shared Internal Load Balancer
+2. Shared Internal Load Balancer; Seperate Traget Groups and use path based routing
 3. CloudMap.
 Service Domains mapped in CloudMap.
-Can cause DNS cache issues.
+Maintain end point information in cloudMap.
+Map domain names.
+Suitable in aws vpc mode.
+Can cause DNS cache/stale issues.
+No Health checks.Application need to handle connection failures.
 4. AppMesh.
+Dont use a LB.
 Each container use an envoy side-car container.
 So a container only talks to its envoy.
 Envoy fwds request to another service's envoy.
 Envoys are controlled by App Mesh.
 Service Discovery + Load Balancing.
 Extremely low latency.
+AppMesh use CloudMap and delivers mapping to services.
+SideCar perform health checks.
+Service Discovery + LB functionalities.
+Extremely low latency.
+Allows mTLS auth.

 Maintaining Transport Layer Security All the Way to Your Container: Using the Network Load Balancer with Amazon ECS .